zextras/tech-doc/source/carbonio/admincli/backup.rst

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.

 The **Realtime Scanner** records live every event that takes place on the system, allowing for a possible recovery with a split-second precision.
 The Realtime Scanner does not overwrite any data in the backup, so every item has an own complete history.
-Moreover, it has the ability to detect there are more changes that relate to the same item in the same moment and record all them as a single metadata change.
+Moreover, it has the ability to detect if there are more changes that relate to the same item in the same moment and record all them as a single metadata change.

 Both SmartScan and Realtime Scanner are enabled by default.
 While both can be (independently) stopped, it is suggested to leave them running, as